SPARKY & SPECIAL EFFECTS ENGINEER.

 Programming is fairly simple, using the free Picaxe programming software.
 You upload your programs via the USB lead.

-I have a development breadboard, which has the programming port built into it.
-Make’s life much easier.
+This makes life much easier.
 However, its only 2 resistors to add your own programming port to a chip.

 Picture